 The statement of "Revenue, Expenses, and Changes in Net Position" reveals the financial activities that contributed to changes in the total net position.
 The statement offers information related to operating and non-operating revenues earned, and all of the expenses, gains and losses incurred by the Corporation during the reporting fiscal year.
-Both the revenues earned and the expenses incurred by the Corporation are disclosed as operating and non-operating revenues to distinguish as to their purpose and their associated distribution.
+Both, the revenues earned and the expenses incurred by the Corporation, are disclosed as operating and non-operating revenues to distinguish as to their purpose and their associated distribution.
 All other revenues, expenses, gains, and losses are also part of this statement to identify other less common sources of revenue and expenses not being directly associated with the Corporation's chief activities.

-Operating revenues, for the Corporation are usually attained from grants, contracts, private gifts and other externally sponsored agreements in exchange for goods and services as agreed with the respective funding agencies, grantors, or constituents providing these resources.
+Operating revenues, for the Corporation, are usually attained from grants, contracts, private gifts and other externally sponsored agreements in exchange for goods and services as agreed with the respective funding agencies, grantors, or constituents providing these resources.
 Operating expenses are those expenses incurred with the acquisition or delivery of promised goods and services provided in return for revenues and to carry out the mission of the Corporation.
 Non-operating revenues are those revenues not directly linked to providing specific goods and/or services.

-Revenues, Expenses and Changes in Net Position FY 2016 FY 2015 FY 2014 Operating revenues \$11,243,545 \$11,336,171 \$12,157,773 Operating expenses 11,391,962 12,087,043 12,535,084 Operating Gains/Losses (148,417) (750,872) (377,311) Non-operating revenues and expenses: 1,398 10,717 (33,651) Capital Grants & Gifts 611,928 1,000,453 334,053 Increase (Decrease) in Net Assets 464,909 260,298 (76,909) Transfer of assets to the University (338,283) (113,617) Net Position - Beginning of Year (570,357) (717,038) (640,129) Net Position - End Year (\$443,731) (\$570,357) (\$717,038)
+Revenues, Expenses and Changes in Net Position FY 2017 FY 2016 FY 2015 Operating revenues \$9,648,585 \$11,243,545 \$11,336,171 Operating expenses 10,563,400 11,391,962 12,087,043 Operating Gains/Losses (914,815) (148,417) (750,872) Non-operating revenues and expenses: 30 1,398 10,717 Capital Grants & Gifts 3,916,627 611,928 1,000,453 Transfer of Assets to the University (3,078,254) (338,283) (113,617) Increase (Decrease) in Net Assets (76,412) 126,626 146,681 Net Position - Beginning of Year (443,731) (570,357) (717,038) Net Position - End Year (520,143) (\$443,731) (\$570,357)

 The sources of operating revenues for the Corporation commonly derive from federal, state, and private externally sponsored funding.
-Operating revenues this year contracted by (-\$92,626), compared to the previous year.
-The decrease in operating revenues stems from a decrease in state funding (-\$274,074) and private (-\$86,810) funding which was partially offset by a rise in federal funding of (\$268,258).
-State and private funding, compared to last year, decreased by 11 percent and 22 percent, respectively.
-The increase in federal funds was aided by an overall increase in new grants received by the Corporation.
-As expected, continued budget cuts by the State government resulted in funding derived from this source to decrease this year (13 percent).
-State revenue was impacted by unearned revenue received in fiscal year 2016 for services to be conducted in fiscal year 2017.
+Operating revenues this year declined by (-\$1,594,960), compared to the previous year.
+The decline in operating revenues stems from a decrease in federal funding (-\$1,537,161) and state (-\$97,022) funding which was partially offset by an increase in private funding of (\$39,223).
+Federal funding, compared to last year, decreased by 18 percent.
+As expected, continued budget cuts by the State government resulted in funding derived from this source to decrease this year (4 percent).
+The level of private funding experienced an increase of 13 percent, which was aided by new grants received by the Corporation.
 The University and Corporation will continue to strategize ways to compensate for fluctuations in state and federal funding in the following fiscal years.
 Each year, the revenue composition of the Corporation changes depending upon the availability of funds from each revenue source, and the overall level of combined efforts made by faculty, staff, and administrators.
-In an effort to reverse overall reduction in operating revenues, the Corporation will continue its efforts in seeking external funding.
+In an effort to expand operating revenues, the Corporation will continue its efforts in seeking external funding.